War of the Bavarian Succession: Winter actions

 Appointed as the commander of the Austrian winter cordon, Dagobert Sigmund von Wurmser ordered a small assault-column under the command of Colonel Wilhelm Klebeck to attack the village of Dittersbach.
 Klebeck led a column of Croats into the village.
 During the action, four hundred Prussians were killed, another four hundred made prisoner, and eight colors were captured.
 Following his successes against the Prussians in 1778, Joseph awarded Wurmser the Knight's Cross of the Military Order of Maria Theresa on 21 October 1778.

 In another raid, on 1 January 1779, Colonel Franz Levenehr led 3,200 men (four battalions, six squadrons, and 16 artillery) into Zuckmantel, a village in Silesia on the Prussian border, 7 km south of Ziegenhals.
-There he ran against a 10,000-man Prussian force commanded by General von Wunsch; the Austrians decisively defeated the Prussians, with a loss of 20 men (wounded) against the Prussian losses of 800.
+There he ran against a 10,000-man Prussian force commanded by General Johann Jakob von Wunsch; the Austrians decisively defeated the Prussians, with a loss of 20 men (wounded) against the Prussian losses of 800.
 Two weeks later, Wurmser advanced into the County of Glatz in five columns, two of which, commanded by Major General Franz Joseph, Count Kinsky, surrounded Habelschwerdt on 17–18 January.
-While one column secured the approach, the other, under the leadership of Colonel Pallavicini, stormed the village and captured the Prince of Hessen-Philippsthal, 37 officers, plus 700 to 1,000 men, three cannon and seven colors; in this action, the Prussians lost 400 men dead or wounded.
+While one column secured the approach, the other, under the leadership of Colonel Pallavicini, stormed the village and captured the Landgrave of Hessen-Philippsthal, 37 officers, plus 700 to 1,000 men, three cannon and seven colors; in this action, the Prussians lost 400 men dead or wounded.
 Wurmser himself led the third column in an assault on the so-called Swedish blockhouse at Oberschwedeldorf.
 It and the village of Habelschwerdt were set on fire by howitzers.
-Major General Terzy (1730–1800), who was covering with the remaining two columns, threw back the enemy support and took three hundred Prussian prisoners.
+Major General Ludwig Terzy (1730–1800), who was covering with the remaining two columns, threw back the enemy support and took three hundred Prussian prisoners.
 Meanwhile, Wurmser maintained his position at the nearby villages of Rückerts and Reinerz.
 His forward patrols reached the outskirts of Glatz and patrolled much of the Silesian border with Prussia near Schweidnitz.
 Halberschwerdt and Oberschedeldorf were both destroyed.

 On 3 March 1779, Nauendorf again raided Berbersdorf with a large force of infantry and hussars and captured the entire Prussian garrison.
 Joseph awarded him the Knight's Cross of the Military Order of Maria Theresa (19 May 1779).